 - You’re OK with getting changed into sports/cycling clothes

-If you choose a drop bar, there are some further details you need to consider, because there is a variety of drop bar options.
+If you choose a drop bar, there are some further details you need to consider because there are various drop bar options.
 Their comfort is mainly determined by three factors: reach, drop and width.

 Width is how far the drops are from each other.
 Reach is how far out the drop curves.
 Drop determines by how much the lowest part of the drop is from the top bar.
 You can find a good detailed explanation of these aspects in the following video.